brettspeaks/salt-talk/salt-talk.rst

 Installation and Configuring a minion
 =====================================

-If you use any of our custom gce images you do not need to complete these steps as salt-minion is part of our base image.
+Note: Skip this if you use any of our custom gce images (ex. entos-7-bare-20160817) you do not need to complete these steps as salt-minion is part of our base image.

 1. Install with yum/apt-get